 Fear of failure

 Often stemming, like other fears, from childhood trauma, a fear of failure strikes during the last stage of a challenge be it in sports, work, or family.
 The last hurdle just proves unbearable.
 The pressure is too much for the candidate to tolerate, and he or she buckles and falls down.
-The interesting thing about fear is that most of what we fear is made up inside our minds.
-The emotion is not omnipotent and something external.
+The interesting thing about fear is that most of what we fear is made up inside our own minds.
+Fear is not omnipotent and something external.
 No, fear is within.
 And so we have a choice of not creating it.

 Subscribe to our Newsletter!

 Defining our fears makes them easier to control.
 In a Ted Talk, Tim Ferriss, the bestselling author, teaches us to write a fear checklist.
 Doing this helps define our fears to help us manage them more effectively.
 Make this an exercise.
 Take a piece of paper and divide it into 3 columns: your fears, what happens in the worst-case scenario, and what can be done about it.
 This list will show you what you are afraid of in reality, and what you miss out on should you cave in to fear.

 Many people fear the dark.
 They do not know what lurks in the shadows.
 They prefer not to think about it.
 They don’t know what they’ll do if their worst fears come to life.
 Would they be paralyzed or would they have the strength to confront it?
 This comes from our days of hunting, as the unknown wild was not safe to wander off into, and the close proximity of the known tribe ensured health and life.

 Many people tend to live with multiple notions of how everything is supposed to be.
 The home, family, work — they have a built-in idea of how everything should work.
 They couldn’t stand it if it were otherwise.
 A change in the normal routine sends them into a frenzy.
 Excitement and a sense of adventure are what you need to cultivate during these times.